Toronto Dog Bite Lawyer

 Dog bite victims often suffer serious physical and emotional repercussions.
 If you have been injured in an animal attack in Ontario, you do not have to suffer in silence.
 There are legal resources available to you in the fight for justice and fair financial compensation.
 Toronto dog bite lawyers are here to help.

-You may be eligible to pursue money to address medical bills, lost wages, and other losses associated with the injury.
-Skilled personal injury lawyers have helped numerous dog bite victims in the course of our 50-plus years of service.
+You may be eligible to pursue compensation for medical bills, lost wages and other costs associated with your dog bite injury.
+Our skilled Toronto personal injury lawyers have helped numerous dog bite victims in the course of our 60 years of service.
 We understand your concerns and can help to guide you on the road to recovery.

 Statistics demonstrate the frequency of dog bite attacks in the province.
 Reports from the Local Medical Officers of Health show that in 2009, more than 5,000 dog bites occurred in Ontario.

 Many of these bites and attacks can be attributed to owner negligence and a lack of sufficient training.
 Regardless of cause, the Dog Owner’s Liability Act asserts the dog owner is the party at fault in a dog bite attack.